How to Perform a Content Audit

 Next, open Google Sheets and insert the downloaded file by following these steps:

-Note from the author: you can also use Excel to collect all web pages with their associated metrics, but I prefer Google Sheets.
+Note: you can also use Excel to collect all web pages with their associated metrics.

 As a result, you will get a table similar to the one below: